Economic tools for conservation BIOL5325

 - Credits: 10

 - Level: Level 5 (SCQF level 11)

 - Available to Visiting Students: Yes

-This course introduces masters students to concepts within environmental economics which are useful for analysing and designing conservation policies globally.
-No prior understanding of economics is necessary.
+This course introduces students to concepts within environmental economics which are useful for analysing and designing conservation policies globally.
 Economics has a number of important insights which it can offer to the design and analysis of conservation policy.
-For example, how to identify the most cost-effective ways to achieve biodiversity targets; how to measure the willingness of people to fund conservation actions; and how to design payment for ecosystem services which effectively deliver environmental benefits.
-This new course introduces students to these insights, and to the economic tools which can be used to undertake policy analysis and policy design.
-We will also make students aware of the considerable empirical literature now available which illustrates the application of these tools in a range of contexts globally.
+This course introduces students to these insights, and to the economic tools which can be used to undertake policy analysis and policy design.
+It will also make students aware of the considerable empirical literature now available which illustrates the application of these tools in a range of contexts globally.

-They will also produce two "policy briefing reports" written on the basis of group discussions during the tutorial sessions and their own individual work for (i) design of PES schemes (ii) use of choice modelling to inform PES scheme design.
-These reports will be written in non-technical language and be of no more than 500 words in length, supported by at least one Figure.
+They will also produce two "policy briefing reports" These reports will be written in non-technical language and be of no more than 500 words in length, supported by at least one Figure.
 Only the second of these will count for assessment: the first report will be read and commented on, and feedback provided to students so they can write a better second policy report.
 This second report will be worth 30% of the total assessment.
 The briefing reports address ILOs 4 and 5.